TodePond/TodePondDotCom/wikiblogarden/my-wikiblogarden/pictures/serious/readme.md

 It helps a lot.
 But...

 I made that tool quite early on in my explorations of the [tadi web](https://www.tadiweb.com/), and I wasn't very good at the "no more tools" approach, and I have suffered greatly for that.
-That feed maker has become buggy many many many times, and I haven't "let it die" as I was supposed to.
+That feed maker has become buggy many many many times, and I haven't "let it die" as I was supposed to, and it has grown into a bigger and bigger pain and time-sink.
 It has become a "product" that I'm now attached to.

 What I should have done is - kill the feed maker every time it went buggy.
 And I should have made a better, simpler, more throwaway one each time.